Hibb-bb/AL/README.md

 * For AGNews and DBpedia, dataset will be automatically downloaded during the training.
 * For SST-2, please download the dataset from [GLUE Benchmark](https://gluebenchmark.com/tasks) and put the files into `./data/sst2/`.
+* To evaluate the performance of SST-2, a
 ## Execution

 We use json file for the configuration.
 Before running the code, please check [`hyperparameters.json`](configs/) and select proper parameters.